openlabs/trytond-magento/docs/source/introduction.rst

     :width: 1000
     :align: center

-Now Click over Magento module, mark for installation and perform pending installation/upgrade as shown below:
+Now Click on the Magento module, mark for installation and perform pending installation/upgrade as shown below:

 .. image:: _images/mark_for_installation.png